OmkarJai/Understanding_Django/README.md

 Create a User with password and create a database for your project.

 ```
-CREATE USER “project’_one_rw” WITH PASSWORD 'password123’;
+CREATE USER “project_one_rw” WITH PASSWORD 'password123’;
 CREATE DATABASE project_one with owner 'project_one_rw';
 ```